fermarsan/aixt/docs/Atmel/MH-ATtiny88/quickref.md

 ## FEATURES:

-Características:

-* Velocidad de reloj: 16Mhz (Número de ciclos que ejecuta la CPU por segundo).
-* Voltaje de alimentación: 5V por micro USB, 7-12V pin VIN.
-* 26 pines de entrada/salida (2 exclusivamente para USB).
-* 26 pines de input/output para PWM por software/ 2 de ellas PWM(modulación por ancho de pulsos) por hardware (D9-D10).
-* 8 entradas analógicas (Las entradas analógicas son terminales o pines en un microcontrolador que permiten la entrada de señales analógicas, un rango de señal de varios valores).
-*Interfaz 12c y SPI (La Interfaz de Comunicación en Serie (SPI) y el Inter-Integrated Circuit (I2C) son dos protocolos de comunicación en serie comunes utilizados en la electrónica.
-Ambos protocolos permiten que varios dispositivos se comuniquen entre sí y con un microcontrolador o procesador.).
-* Led de PWR y led Builtin o prueba “Pin 0”.
-* Botón reset.
-* Microcontrolador AVR® de 8 bits de alto rendimiento y bajo consumo.
-* Grado de velocidad: 0 a 8Mhz a 2.7-5.5V, 0 a 16 Mhz en 4.5-5.5V.
-* Bajo consumo de energía: modo activo: 8Mhz en 5V-4.4mA, modo suspendido: en 5V-6microA.
-* Arquitectura RISC avanzada.
-* 123 potentes instrucciones - la mayoría de ejecución en un solo ciclo de reloj.
-* 32 x 8 registros de trabajo de propósito general.
-* Funcionamiento totalmente estático.
-* Segmentos de memoria no volátil de alta resistencia.
-* 8K bytes de memoria de programa flash autoprogramable en el sistema(ATtiny88) se refiere a la capacidad de almacenamiento de la memoria de programa flash en un dispositivo electrónico.
-* 64 bytes de EEPROM(Electrically Erasable Programmable Read-Only Memory).
-* 512 bytes de SRAM interna (Static Random-Access Memory o Memoria de Acceso Aleatorio Estático).
-* Ciclos de escritura/borrado: 10.000 Flash/100.000 EEPROM.
-* Bloqueo de programación para seguridad del software.
-* Características periféricas.
-* Un temporizador/contador de 8 bits con preescalador independiente y modo de comparación.
-* Un temporizador/contador de 16 bits con preescalador y modos de comparación y captura.
-* ADC de 8 canales y 10 bits en encapsulado TQFP de 32 terminales y QFN de 32 terminales.
-* Interfaz serie SPI maestro/esclavo.
-* Interfaz serie de 2 hilos orientada a bytes (Phillips I2C compatible).
-* Temporizador de vigilancia programable con oscilador independiente en chip.
-* Comparador analógico en chip.
-* Interrupción y activación por cambio de pin.
-* Características especiales del microcontrolador.
-* Sistema de depuración en chip debugWIRE.
-* Programable en el sistema a través del puerto SPI.
-* Restablecimiento de encendido y detección de caída de tensión programable.
-* Oscilador interno calibrado.
-* Fuentes de interrupción externas e internas.
-*Tres modos de suspensión: Reposo, reducción de ruido ADC y apagado.
-* E/S y paquetes.
-* 28 líneas de E/S programables en encapsulado TQFP de 32 terminales y QFN de 32 terminales.
-* Tensión de funcionamiento: 2.7- 5.5V.
-* Rango de temperatura de automoción: -40°C a +125°C.
+* Clock speed: 16Mhz (Number of cycles the CPU executes per second).
+* Power supply voltage: 5V via micro USB, 7-12V VIN pin.
+* 26 input/output pins (2 exclusively for USB).
+* 26 input/output pins for software PWM / 2 of them PWM (pulse width modulation) by hardware (D9-D10).
+* 8 analog inputs (Analog inputs are terminals or pins on a microcontroller that allow input of analog signals, a signal range of various values).
+* 12c and SPI interface (The Serial Communication Interface (SPI) and the Inter-Integrated Circuit (I2C) are two common serial communication protocols used in electronics.
+Both protocols allow multiple devices to communicate with each other and with a microcontroller or processor).
+* PWR led and Builtin led or "Pin 0" test.
+* Reset button.
+* 8-bit AVR® microcontroller with high performance and low power consumption.
+* Speed range: 0 to 8Mhz at 2.7-5.5V, 0 to 16 Mhz at 4.5-5.5V.
+* Low power consumption: active mode: 8Mhz at 5V-4.4mA, sleep mode: at 5V-6microA.
+* Advanced RISC architecture.
+* 123 powerful instructions - most execute in a single clock cycle.
+* 32 x 8 general-purpose working registers.
+* Fully static operation.
+* High endurance non-volatile memory segments.
+* 8K bytes of self-programmable flash program memory in the system (ATtiny88) refers to the storage capacity of the flash program memory in an electronic device.
+* 64 bytes of EEPROM (Electrically Erasable Programmable Read-Only Memory).
+* 512 bytes of internal SRAM (Static Random-Access Memory).
+* Write/erase cycles: 10,000 Flash/100,000 EEPROM.
+* Programming lock for software security.
+* Peripheral features.
+* One 8-bit timer/counter with independent prescaler and compare mode.
+* One 16-bit timer/counter with prescaler and compare and capture modes.
+* An 8-channel, 10-bit ADC in 32-terminal TQFP and 32-terminal QFN packages.
+* Serial SPI master/slave interface.
+* 2-wire byte-oriented serial interface (Phillips I2C compatible).
+* Programmable watchdog timer with independent on-chip oscillator.
+* On-chip analog comparator.
+* Interruption and activation by pin change.
+* Special features of the microcontroller.
+* On-chip debugging system debugWIRE.
+* On-system programmable through SPI port.
+* Programmable power-on reset and brownout detection.
+* Internal calibrated oscillator.
+* External and internal interrupt sources.
+* Three sleep modes: Sleep, ADC noise reduction and shutdown.
+* I/O and packages.
+* 28 programmable I/O lines in 32-pin TQFP and 32-pin QFN package.
+* Operating voltage: 2.7- 5.5V.
+* Automotive temperature range: -40°C to +125°C.

 ![Alt text](picture/MH-ATtiny88.jpg)